kylpo/notes/published/React-JSX-Spread.md

 };
 ```

 Oooh, nice!
-It just passes in the already created object as its props.
+It just uses the already created object as its props.
 No cloning, just passing by reference.

 ## Transpiling Spread AND Explicit Props
 ```jsx